endoli/brass-tacks/1000-Structured-Data.md

 operations used to update a graph.
 Many of our systems build not just upon using graphs, but upon keeping graphs in sync or up to date.

-We will cover both of these primtives in more detail in an upcoming section on Structured Data (yet to be written).